 Preparation for ragi ladoo

-- Heat 1 tbsp.
-Ghee and fry the flour on a low heat till you get a nice aroma of ragi.
+- Heat ghee and fry the flour on a low heat till you get a nice aroma of ragi.
 Set this aside to cool.

 - Dry roast peanuts, cool, remove the skin.
 It is optional to remove the skin.

-- Roast sesame seeds, cool.
+- Roast almonds or sesame seeds until you smell them lightly roasted.
 Set aside ½ tbsp. of seeds aside (optional).

 - Dry roast desiccated coconut lightly. set aside to cool.

-- Powder together peanuts, sesame seeds, coconut and cardamoms.
+- Add peanuts, sesame seeds, coconut and cardamoms to a grinder and make a fine powder.
 You can even powder each of these separately if doing in large quantity.

 how to make ragi ladoo or nachni ladoo